 Registered by: Adobe

 Function: This feature applies glyphic variants (other than mirrored forms) appropriate for left-to-right text.
-(For mirrord forms, see 'ltrm'.)
+(For mirrored forms, see 'ltrm'.)

 Recommended implementation: These are required to be glyph substitutions, and it is recommended that they be one-to-one (GSUB lookup type 1).